My-Key/DataDrivenEnum/README.md

 - Decremented - returns new `IDDEnumValue` with value decremented to previous defined value
 - Incremented - returns new `IDDEnumValue` with value incremented to next defined value in `IDDEnumMask`
 - Decremented - returns new `IDDEnumValue` with value decremented to previous defined value in `IDDEnumMask`

+## `DDEnumAssetBase`

+You can override `GetIcon` method to change icon next to name of the asset in the editor window.

 ## Example